 While it’s safe to assume most dogs around 7 – 10 years old have entered old age, it varies heavily on breed size.

 Dogs aren’t very good complainers so sometimes it’s difficult to spot complications.
 Here’s a quick list of things to look out for:

 Arthritis: Luckily there are medications available to help treat the pain of arthritis.
 For older dogs with decreased mobility, this is a great option.
 However, it’s not right for every dog so talk to your veterinarian to find out how to best deal with arthritis.
-Treats like our all-natural Venison Tracheas — made from 100% venison and Made in the USA — are packed with glucosamine to support healthy joints.
+Treats like our all-natural Beef Trachea Dog Chew— made from 100% free-range, grass-fed beef — are packed with glucosamine to support healthy joints.

 Weight Gain/Loss: Any drastic change in weight should be followed up with a trip to the vet.
 This can be a sign of inadequate nutrition, or potentially worse, disease.
 Track changes in your dog’s weight and be sure to discuss them with your veterinarian.

 Hair loss: Hair loss doesn’t always coincide with old age.
 It can be linked to fleas or skin disorders and shouldn’t be ignored as symptoms typically worsen over time if left untreated.

 Thirst and Urine Output: Increased water intake can be an indicator of possible kidney problems and sometimes diabetes.
 Loss of control can also be a tell-tale sign something else isn’t quite right so be sure to talk to your vet.

 BestBullySticks also offers a variety of canine nutritional supplements to help with a multitude of issues and illnesses.